datasciencecampus/rail_reporter/README.md

 on visualising GB rail network planned disruptions.

 Rail services can be affected by temporary factors such as unseasonably hot weather, industrial action and engineering works.
-While truly unexpected events cannot of course be predicted, we can use readliy availiable rail scheduling data to visualise the impact of known cancellations and reschedulings on the number of movements that would be expected through stations otherwise.
+While truly unexpected events cannot of course be predicted, we can use readliy available rail scheduling data to visualise the impact of known cancellations and rescheduling on the number of movements that would 'normally' be expected through stations.

 To understand the extent of reductions in services on a given day, we look at any revisions to the daily schedules, which could include cancellations, additions and amendments.
 For every station, we visualised the latest planned service level as a proportion of the originally timetabled service levels.

-Data have been obtained from the Rail Delivery Group via a daily feed, which is available for reuse.
+Data have been obtained from the Rail Delivery Group via a daily feed which is available for reuse.
 Data are made available to us overnight each day, from which we generate the visuals.

 ![Visualisation of percent of normally timetabled services in GB that are running as expected](src/images/full_uk_disruption_summary_20220901_GB.png)